What Is 256 Bit Encryption & Is It Safe to Use?

 The 256-bit encryption standard is among the safest security technology of the modern technology era that uses a 256-bit long key for encrypting and decrypting the data transmitted between the client and the server.
 Security protocols such as DV SSL certificates and AES uses for generating the public and private key pair as a part of PKI (Public Key Infrastructure).

-The strength of encryption that you get through an SSL protocol entirely depends upon how good the browser and server are configured.
-For instance, 256-bit encryption may provide you only 128 bits level security in some cases.
+For instance, 256-bit encryption may sometimes provide you only 128-bit level security.
 So, if that’s the case, your server and browser aren’t configured with the latest features that help handle 256-bit encryption.

 Read Also: 128 Bit Vs 256 Bit SSL Encryption Algorithm Explained